Bringing new ideas

 "What is a recruiting program?"

 Recruiting programs may vary yet most of the essential components are similar.
 Every organization must have certain records of every interview and forms to help the process operate smoothly.
 It’s necessary to have training for all hiring authorities for legal do’s and don’ts.
-It’s easy to assume that after hiring a manager, that team member knows all the legalities associated with conducting an interview.
-In addition to know what to ask and what not to ask, behavioral interviewing is another training program.
-Does the hiring team know when to spot a great cultural fit who may not be 100% skill matched yet may be one of the top producers if with some time invested to train or educate the skills needed?
+It is easy to assume that after hiring a manager, that manager knows all the legalities associated with conducting an interview.
+In addition to knowing what to ask and what not to ask, behavioral interviewing is another training program.
+Does the hiring team know when to spot a great cultural fit; someone who may not be 100% skill matched yet may be one of the top producers with some time invested to train or educate the skills needed?
 These and other tools are what make up a good recruiting program.

-Here are some of the tools used in a Recruiting Program:
+Here are some of the different areas covered in

 • Legal employment applications